Charl1410/Charl1410/README.md

 ### 📫 Find me on [LinkedIn](https://www.linkedin.com/in/charlotte-griffin-907a15243/)

-### ✅ Graduated as full-stack developer from the [University of Birmingham](https://www.birmingham.ac.uk/postgraduate/courses/cpd/coding-boot-camp.aspx)
+### ✅ Completed a full-stack developer course from the [University of Birmingham](https://www.birmingham.ac.uk/postgraduate/courses/cpd/coding-boot-camp.aspx)

 ***